Roger Bossard

-Roger Bossard is the head groundskeeper at Guaranteed Rate Field, home of the Chicago White Sox.
+Roger Bossard is the head groundskeeper at Rate Field, home of the Chicago White Sox.

 Bossard joined the White Sox in 1967 working as an assistant to his father, Gene Bossard, and became the official head groundskeeper when his father retired in 1983.
 He is known amongst the industry as "The Sodfather" and is highly influential in the development of new ballparks.
 He is the longest-tenured groundskeeper in major-league history and has been with the Sox longer than any other employee.
 His grandfather Emil Bossard and uncle Marshall Bossard worked for years for the Indians and were inducted into the MLB Groundskeepers Hall of Fame.
-His father, Gene Bossard, was the Sox’s head groundskeeper at old Comiskey from 1940 to ’83.
+His father, Gene Bossard, was the Sox's head groundskeeper at old Comiskey from 1940 to ’83.